the-other-james/cFS/VDD.md

 Lab Tools and Lab Applications are also dependent on the latest releases and not generally backwards compatible.
 The released bundle associates the versions that have been tested together.

-There are no requirements changes, major behavioral changes, or major API changes in this release.
+There are no requirements changes or major behavioral changes in this release.

 #### Summary of FSW changes ####
 - Refactor OSAL to reduce code duplication
+- Added OSAL file system abstraction APIs, marked old wrappers as deprecated
+- Added OSAL socket and select APIs
+- Support asynchronous console output
 - Deconflicted performance IDs in lab applications
 - Fixed various typos in variables, comments, prints
 - Removed CVS flags